 Think Dalai Lama meets Alice Waters.
-At Wildsoul Enchanting Gatherings, founder Ben Crosky calls attention to his favorite Bay Area locations with a health-and-wellness-focused trifecta: yoga, farm tours, and creative culinary experiences.
+At Wildsoul Enchanting Gatherings, founder Ben Crosky calls attention to his favourite Bay Area locations with a health-and-wellness-focused trifecta: yoga, farm tours, and creative culinary experiences.
 Through a series of on-site yoga classes followed by meals cooked from foods harvested from local farms, Crosky aims to “strengthen the ties between creator and consumer.”
-Sessions typically include a 90-minute outdoor yoga class, an hour-long farm tour, and a multicourse meal using ingredients sourced from neighboring farms.
-Learn about the history of apple orchards-turned-vineyards in Sonoma County’s Anderson Valley, or sample the blue cheese from Cowgirl Creamery in Point Reyes Station, north of San Francisco.
+Sessions typically include a 90-minute outdoor yoga class, an hour-long farm tour, and a multicourse meal using ingredients sourced from neighbouring farms.
+Learn about the history of apple orchards-turned-vineyards in Mendocino County's Anderson Valley, or sample the blue cheese from Cowgirl Creamery in Point Reyes Station, north of San Francisco.
 Choose from locally sourced breakfasts, wine-pairing dinners, and other events in evocative and inspiring surroundings.

 Right off the coast in the romantic seaside town of Carmel is a 500-acre, all-suite property in California’s Santa Lucia Mountains known as Carmel Valley Ranch.
-Despite a sprawling golf course and luxurious spa, the resort’s farm is as popular an amenity as anything else on site.
-The ranch offers a number of farmstead experiences, including a signature bee session, where adventurous guests can go behind the scenes of the onsite apiary—home to 60,000 honeybees.
+Despite a sprawling golf course and luxurious spa, the resort’s farm is as popular an amenity as anything else on-site.
+The ranch offers a number of farmstead experiences, including a signature bee session, where adventurous guests can go behind the scenes of the on-site apiary—home to 60,000 honeybees.
 Weekly farm tours with organic farmer Mark Marino lead to hands-on gardening breakouts and impromptu “chicken chats.”
-Other onsite artisans teach classes in soap making (featuring lavender from surrounding fields), and lessons in how to make Monterey Bay sea salt with resident “salt guy” Bob Kirkland.
-Guests can enjoy the fruits of their labor at monthly garden parties.
+Other on-site artisans teach classes in soap making (featuring lavender from surrounding fields), and lessons in how to make Monterey Bay sea salt with resident “salt guy” Bob Kirkland.
+Guests can enjoy the fruits of their labour at monthly garden parties.
 They can also sip Pinot Noir from the property’s vineyards, included as part of the resort’s dinner series.

 A second-generation farm built on the idea of producing the best tasting fruits and vegetables on the market, Capay Organic dates back to the early days of the organic foods movement.
 Over the years, the Capay family has introduced new crops and techniques, becoming next-gen pioneers in sustainable cultivation of varied crops, including cherry tomatoes, ambrosia melons, and even sweet-smelling sweet pea flowers.
 Farm tours and activities for the whole family are also a hallmark at Capay Organic.
-Hop on a tractor and listen to a farmhand talk about what’s in season.
+Hop on a tractor and listen to a farmhand talk about what is in season.
 Get your hands dirty and help harvest produce, then take it home with you.
 Spread out a picnic beneath a shady tree to soak in the view of cultivated fields, orchards, and golden hills in the distance.
 At the farm, July means the annual tomato festival, and September brings Capay Crush, a harvest grape celebration.
 Check Capay’s calendar for seasonal farm dinners and sign up for “Meet the Farmer” dinners at such nearby Sacramento restaurants as Grange at the Citizen Hotel.

-The brainchild of San Francisco entrepreneur Iso Rabins, Forage SF was launched to support local food purveyors and artisans by helping monetize their businesses.
+The brainchild of San Francisco entrepreneur Iso Rabins, Forage SF was launched to support local food purveyors and artisans by helping monetise their businesses.
 The popularity of Forage’s underground markets led to the creation of Wild Kitchen, a roving underground supper club.
 Each meal highlights a different foraged ingredient from the local landscape, like mussels, moon snails, and edible mushrooms.
 Eight-course dinners feed up to 100 guests at a large communal table.
-Whether at a houseboat in Sausalito or the rooftop deck of a hip loft in San Francisco’s Soma (South of Market) neighborhood, the meals are meant to inspire conversation about food, community, and sustainability.
+Whether at a houseboat in Sausalito or the rooftop deck of a hip loft in San Francisco’s SoMa (South of Market) neighbourhood, the meals are meant to inspire conversation about food, community, and sustainability.

 The Marin Agricultural Land Trust, known to locals as MALT, provides unprecedented access to the farms and ranches of West Marin.
 Otherwise off limits to the public, these celebrated establishments, most of them situated in rolling coastal hills about an hour north of San Francisco, open their gates for occasional tours and tastings led by MALT members and educators.
 A day with MALT might mean a burrata cheese-making workshop with SF Milkmaid Louella Hill, an Italian Harvest dinner at Moore Ranch in Nicasio, moving cattle across the pastures at Stemple Creek, or a field-to-fork supper at Fresh Run Farms in Bolinas showcasing the culinary talents of chef Sarah Hodge from Cowgirl Creamery.
 Some events, like sheep-shearing and nature-oriented experiences, can be great fun for families.
-Farm tours and food events sell out far in advance, but sign up for MALT’s e-newsletter, and you’ll be the first to know about these coveted gatherings.
+Farm tours and food events sell out far in advance, but sign up for MALT’s e-newsletter, and you will be the first to know about these coveted gatherings.